kuddai/dotfiles/README.md

 ```

 # TODO
-Script to install all dependencies depending whether it is Mac OS X or Linux.
+Script to install all dependencies depending on whether it is Mac OS X or Linux.

 # VIM